cmusatyalab/elijah-cloudlet/README.md

 2. [QuiltView](https://github.com/cmusatyalab/quiltview) (private*): A Crowd-Sourced Video Response System
 3. [Gabriel](https://github.com/cmusatyalab/gabriel) (private*): A Wearable Cognitive Assistance System

 *: Private project will be opened to the public as soon as it gets stable.
-Please cntact Kiryong Ha (krha@cmu.edu), if you want to access earlier.
+Please contact Kiryong Ha (krha@cmu.edu), if you want to access earlier.